 About buyouts and acquisitions

 Acquisition refers to the purchase of private property by the government for public use.
-In the case of flood acquisitions, the process involves the purchase of a property in a floodway in order to reduce the damage of future flooding on the site and/or for properties adjacent to the one being acquired.
+In the case of flood acquisitions, the process involves the purchase of a property in a floodway to reduce the damage of future flooding on the site and/or for properties adjacent to the one being acquired.

 A flooded property from the Metropolitan Water Reclamation District of Chicago - Chicago, Illinois